torbjor/es6-gulp-node/README.md

 # es6-gulp-node

-Creating a build stack for Node JS that renders ES6 to ES5.
+Sourcemaps, Node, ES6 build file test.
+Would like to see this working with Nodemon.